hllinas/Stats-to-AI-Timeline/README.md

+# STATISTICAL TIMELINE:
-# Statistical Timeline: From Classical Statistics to Modern AI
+## From Classical Statistics to Modern AI

 This project presents an interactive timeline highlighting key milestones in the history of statistics, tracing its evolution from foundational figures like **De Moivre** and **Bayes** to modern developments in **artificial intelligence** and **deep learning**.